sigmdel/mosquitto-p/README.md

 asynchronous and behave equally on all platforms.
 This feature also works on Windows, without depending on pthreads on this platform, unlike libmosquitto itself.

+### Changes (sigmdel)

+This fork adds dynamic loading of the `mosquitto` library so that a Free Pascal program will not crash on startup when the library is not installed.
+Enable this feature by adding the `DYNAMIC_MOSQLIB` define in the project options.
+Check that the library was loaded with the `mosquitto_lib_loaded()` function.
+That function always returns `True` the library is statically linked and represents the only change to the original library when `DYNAMIC_MOSQLIB` is not defined.

+There must be an easier way to trap an error when a statically linked library is not found or to test for the presence of the library before it is loaded.
+Anyone?

 ### License